Please note that from 1st April 2019 the Lisburn Registration Office located at Lagan Valley Island, Lisburn will move to an Appointment System.

 A death should be registered as soon as possible to allow funeral arrangements to proceed, but no later than five days from the date of death, except where the matter has been referred to the Coroner.

-Registration services for Births are available at the Council's headquarters at Lagan Valley Island, Lisburn and also at its Council Offices at Bradford Court (BY APPOINTMENT ONLY).
+Registration services for Deaths are available at the Council's headquarters at Lagan Valley Island, Lisburn and also at its Council Offices at Bradford Court (BY APPOINTMENT).

 Who can register a death?

 • Any relative of the deceased who has knowledge of the details needed to register

 • Any person present at the death

 • A person taking care of the funeral arrangements

 • The Executor or Administrator of the deceased's estate

 • The occupier (governor, matron, superintendent or other Chief Officer) at the time of death of the premises

 • A person finding, or taking charge of, the body.